Jon Kolb: Life after competition

 After his playing career ended, he became a strength and conditioning coach with the Steelers.
+He founded a nonprofit organization called Adventures In Training With A Purpose where he works with his family until now.
+ATP serves veterans and first responders by offering free physical and mental health services.
+It also serves civilians living with chronic disease and illness.

 Personal life

 Kolb currently resides in Hermitage, Pennsylvania with his wife Deborah.
 They have three sons.
-Jon served as the defensive coordinator for Grove City College for six seasons.
-He currently is teaching part-time in the Human Performance and Exercise Science department at Youngstown State University in Youngstown, Ohio as well as at BC3 in New Castle, Pennsylvania.
+He served as the defensive coordinator for Grove City College for six seasons.
+Kolb is currently teaching part-time in the Human Performance and Exercise Science department at Youngstown State University in Youngstown, Ohio as well as BC3 in New Castle, Pennsylvania.